In their seminal paper Functional Reactive Animation, Conal Elliott and Paul Hudak introduced a function

 My first design decision for the reactive-banana library was to remove this function from the set of combinators.
 In this post

-switcher
+switcher leads

-leads to time leaks.switcher
+to time leaks.switcher is an acceptable

-function, i.e. the monad instance for Behavior
+i.e. the monad instance for Behavior.

-My main reason for removing the switcher
+My main reason for removing the switcher function is

-function is that it is prone to time leaks.
+that it is prone to time leaks.
 Consider the example

 e :: Event Int